OscarB7/pihole-terraform/README.md

         This value comes from step 6.
     - **ssh_public_key**: [*REQUIRED*]
         SSH public key.
-        This value comes from the content of the `id_rsa.pub` file created in step 5.
+        This value comes from the content of the `id_rsa.pub` file created in step 3.
+    - **use_reserved_public_ip**: [*Default:* `false`]
+        Create a reserved public IP, which is an independent resource from the instance.
+        If set to `true`, this IP will be attached to the instance; therefore, if the instance is recreated, the public IP will not change.
+        If set to `false`, the public IP will be created with the instance.
     - **docker_compose_version**: [*Default:* `2.1.1`]
         Docker Compose version to be installed in the OCI instance.
     - **docker_network_range**: [*Default:* `10.7.0.0/16`]